-Assuming you’ve recovered from soft-tissue injuries and only missed a few days or weeks of work, you can easily calculate a fair settlement amount.
+Assuming you’ve recovered from soft-tissue injuries and only missed a few days or weeks of work, you can easily calculate fair car accident compensation.
 Start by collecting proof of your economic damages, meaning medical bills, receipts for out-of-pocket expenses, and a statement of lost wages from your employer.

 After adding up your economic damages, multiply that amount by one or two to account for your general damages, better known as pain and suffering.